-Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
-Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
-Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
-NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricate e the seal housing running surface on the Air Locker carrier y install the seal housing by sliding it all of the way onto the journal with a gentle twisting motion until it sits flat against ster nut.
-NOTE : A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
-Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line.
-Rotate the seal housing until the square cutout lines up with the locking tab position at the center of the bearing cap, and then assemble the locking tab.
-(Fig.8.) <image/>
+re the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or nditions which might cause leaks. usly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
+NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
+Lubricat with oil. e the seal housing running surface on the Air Locker carrier y install the seal housing by sliding it all of the way onto the journal with a gentle twisting motion until it sits flat against ster nut.
+NOTE: A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
+Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line. he seal housing until the square cutout lines up with the ab position at the center of the bearing cap, and then